 Add steak and massage the marinade into it until both sides are coated.

-Cover the bowl with cling wrap and put it into the refrigerator to marinade over at least an hour.
-Ideally leave it overnight.
+Cover the bowl with cling wrap and put it into the refrigerator to marinade for at least an hour.
+Ideally, leave it overnight.

 Heat a frying pan or skillet until smoking.